gbouras13/pharokka/docs/run.md

   --skip_extra_annotations
                         Skips tRNAscan-se, MINced and Aragorn.
   --skip_mash           Skips running mash to find the closest match for each contig in INPHARED.
+  --minced_args MINCED_ARGS
+                        extra commands to pass to MINced (please omit the leading hyphen for the first argument).
+You will need to use quotation marks e.g. --minced_args "minNR 2 -minRL 21"
+  --mash_distance MASH_DISTANCE
+                        mash distance for the search against INPHARED.
+Defaults to 0.2.
   -V, --version         Print pharokka Version --citation            Print pharokka Citation
   ```